 The cold weather is nothing to a Brahma breed because it is large.
 It features feathers even on its feet, which means that it is almost always protected from the cold.

 The Cornish is a breed originating from England.
 It is a bird that is mainly meant to serve as meat, and not for laying eggs.

 The eggs they lay are small and will total up to 160 every year.
 Even though it is meant for meat, it is a great mother that will go broody more than other breeds in the market.

-Regardless, the number of chicks hatched is lower than other chickens are able to hatch.
+Regardless, the number of chicks hatched is lower than other chickens can hatch.